Undergraduate Policies

 Withdrawal from Course/Courses

 A student who wishes to withdraw from a course after the add/drop period must obtain approval from their academic advisor no later than the withdrawal deadline for the semester as stated on the academic calendar.
 All withdrawn courses will be noted with a grade of “W” on the official transcript, and are not included in the grade point average calculation.
+Students who are withdrawing from a course that has a co-requisite will be withdrawn from both courses.
 A request to withdraw past this deadline requires an extraordinary reason and the approval of the respective Associate Dean overseeing the student’s primary major.
 A withdrawal will not be permitted after the last day of classes for the semester or in contravention of the penalties imposed through the University’s Academic Honesty Policy.

 Class Standing

 A student’s class standing is separate from the definition of "Satisfactory Academic Progress".
 Advancement through the freshman, sophomore, junior, and senior levels is predicated on the number of credits completed and hours earned toward completion of the degree program. traditionally, eight semesters are required to finish a baccalaureate degree program.
-Therefore, class standing at Saint Joseph’s University is based on the following scale for students in the day division:
+Therefore, class standing at Saint Joseph’s University is based on the following scale for students in a 4-year bachelor’s degree program:

 Class Standing Credit Hours Earned